 Cottage Design Idea#2: Cedar Sidewall Shingles

 Nothing compares with the durability and long-term good looks of this kind of wood siding.
 I’ve even seen 80-year old cedar wall shingles still holding back the weather on walls and looking terrific without ever being maintained since new.
 Don’t make the mistake of thinking that cedar shingles are no different than any other wood siding as far as maintenance goes.
 That’s simply not true.
 Since the direction of wood grain on shingles is vertical, they shed water and last longer than wood siding with its horizontal grain direction.
 And cedar sidewall shingles only ever need to be finished if you want that for looks.
 They last fine unfinished for decades.

 Cottage Design Idea#3: Choose a Submersible Water Pump

 Cottage Design Idea#4: Avoid Wooden Soffit and Fascia

 Soffit is the horizontal surface under the edge of a roof structure, and fascia is the vertical face at the edge of a roof.
 Many cottage owners and builders make the mistake of using wood in these locations because they want something natural.
 Do not do this.
 Soffit and fascia areas receive the worst weathering action of any outdoor location, so finishes deteriorate quickly up there.
 And it’s also difficult and dangerous to finish and refinish wooden soffit and fascia.
 Even on “natural looking” structures like cottages, wood in these locations is visually unnecessary and a huge pain to maintain.
 Instead, use colour-coordinated aluminum soffit and fascia.
 It looks good in all situations, is relatively easy to install, and doesn’t create ongoing maintenance slavery.
-The factor finish lasts for decades.
+The factory finish lasts for decades.
 Brown is best because you don’t see the dirt or spider webs like you will on white.
 Click here for a detailed lesson on installing your own soffit and fascia.

 Cottage Design Idea#5: Use an Underground Electrical Service